This page is for 2024 entry students who are not UK or Irish nationals. It is part of the offer-holders section.First court with frosty lawn

 If you're not a UK or Irish national and would like to know if you need a visa to study in the UK, you can use this Gov.uk tool to find out.
 There is also a page here for EEA nationals.

-Note that whether or not you need a visa, we need all 2024 entry offer holders who are not UK or Irish nationals to complete the visa questions form and upload tool below.
+Note that whether or not you need a visa, all 2024 entry offer holders who are not UK or Irish nationals must complete the visa questions form and upload tool in the section below - even if you know that you do not need a visa, we will need the necessary information to confirm this.

-9 February - Christ's visa questions form and upload tool
+9 February - Christ's visa form & upload tool

 Please could ALL students who are not UK or Irish nationals complete the visa questions and upload form by 9 February in the year you are due to start at Christ's.
 This will collect information and any documents that are relevant to you (pdf files please).
 If you do not need a visa the information collected will assist us in confirming this.